-The electronic routing for Graduate School forms may be found in a student's myWSU account under Profile > Service Requests.
-A student's upload and subsequent approvals by committee members and department chair count as ink signatures and become binding for all.
-When the program of study is approved by the Graduate School, an email is sent both to the student and the COE Office of Graduate Education.
-The approved program becomes a part of the requirements for the degree and becomes a "contract" between the Graduate School, the academic program, and the student.
+The electronic routing for Graduate School forms may be found in your myWSU portal under Profile > Service Requests.
+Your upload and subsequent approvals by committee members and department chair count as ink signatures and become binding for all.
+When the program of study is approved by the Graduate School, an email is sent both to you and the COE Office of Graduate Education.
+The approved program becomes a part of the requirements for the degree and becomes a "contract" between the Graduate School, the academic program, and you.
 You are held to the thesis program requirements in effect at the date of your admission, provided you submit a Program of Study and have it approved by the Graduate School within one year of your admission date.
 Otherwise, you will be held to the program requirements in effect at the time of approval of your POS.

 After the Program of Study has been approved by the Graduate School, it may be changed by completing either a Change of Program or Change of Committee forms.
-Forms are uploaded by the student through myWSU > Profile > Service Request for electronic approvals..
+Forms are uploaded by you through your myWSU portal > Profile > Service Request for electronic approvals.